 NEW YORK, Jan.
-12, 2017 /PRNewswire/ -- Mortgage rates moved lower for a second consecutive week to start 2017, with the benchmark 30-year fixed mortgage rate sitting at 4.20 percent, according to Bankrate.com's weekly national survey.
-The 30-year fixed mortgage has an average of 0.24 discount and origination points.
+28 /PRNewswire/ -- The average conforming 30-year fixed mortgage rate fell for the fourth consecutive week, settling at 5.13 percent according to Bankrate.com's weekly national survey.
+The average 30-year fixed mortgage has an average of 0.49 discount and origination points.

-> The survey is complemented by Bankrate's weekly Rate Trend Index, in which a panel of mortgage experts predicts which way the rates are headed over the next seven days.
-More than half of the panelists – 55 percent – expect mortgage rates to be in a holding pattern, remaining more or less unchanged over the next week.
-A little more than one quarter, 27 percent, predict further declines in mortgage rates while just 18 percent forecast an increase in the coming week.
+The survey is complemented by Bankrate's weekly Rate Trend Index, in which a panel of mortgage experts predicts which way the rates are headed over the next week.
+Half of panelists predict an increase in mortgage rates this week, and 29 percent expect mortgage rates to remain more or less unchanged.
+Just 21 percent forecast another decline in rates over the next seven days.

-> For more information contact:
+For more information contact:

 SOURCE Bankrate, Inc.